The Heart Is a Lonely Hunter

 The Heart Is a Lonely Hunter (1940) is the debut novel of American author Carson McCullers, who was 23 at the time of publication.
-It is a Southern Gothic novel about a deaf man named John Singer and the people he encounters in a 1930s mill town in the U.S. state of Georgia.
+It is a Southern Gothic novel about a mute man named John Singer and the people he encounters in a 1930s mill town in the U.S. state of Georgia.

 The novel was received positively both as a realist commentary on social conflict and as a parable about fascism.

 Title

 The title appears to originate from the poem "The Lonely Hunter", written by the Scottish poet William Sharp under the pseudonym Fiona MacLeod, which uses the refrain "But my heart is a lonely hunter that hunts on a lonely hill."

 Plot

-The book begins with a focus on the relationship between friends John Singer and Spiros Antonapoulos, who are both deaf and have lived together for several years.
-Due to Antanapoulos' increasingly frequent alcohol-induced misbehaviour, he is put into an insane asylum far away from town, despite Singer's attempts at intervention.
+The book begins with a focus on the relationship between friends John Singer and Spiros Antonapoulos, who are both mute and have lived together for several years.
+Due to Antonapoulos' increasingly frequent alcohol-induced misbehavior, he is put into an insane asylum far away from town, despite Singer's attempts at intervention.
 Now alone, Singer moves into a new room in the Kellys' house.

 Many people in the town are attracted to Singer's presence.
 The remainder of the narrative centers on the struggles of four of Singer's acquaintances, all of whom frequently visit him: Mick Kelly, a tomboy who loves music and dreams of buying a piano; Jake Blount, an alcoholic labor agitator; Biff Brannon, the observant owner of a diner; and Dr. Benedict Mady Copeland, an idealistic physician.
-Despite his lack of verbal response, each of these people believe Singer has a unique understanding of their struggles.
+Despite his lack of verbal response, each of these people believes Singer has a unique understanding of their struggles.

-Singer misses Antonapoulos and makes visits to him in the asylum, but Antanapoulos seems unresponsive to Singer's attempts at communication.
-On his third visit, Singer finds out from staff that Antanapoulos has died.
-Singer commits suicide upon returning home.
+Singer misses Antonapoulos and makes visits to him in the asylum, but Antonapoulos seems unresponsive to Singer's attempts at communication.